Information about Mumps

-University Health Services, in coordination with the Austin/Travis County Health and Human Services Department, monitors incidences of mumps at the University and keeps the campus informed.
-When cases of mumps are reported to University Health Services, individuals who are identified as having potential exposure to the individuals with mumps are contacted directly and this is updated.
+University Health Services, in coordination with the Austin Public Health, monitors incidences of mumps at the University and keeps the campus informed.
+When cases of mumps are reported to University Health Services, individuals who are identified as having potential exposure to the individuals with mumps are contacted directly.

 You are at risk if you were not vaccinated, have not had mumps, or have received notification that you may have been exposed to a person with a confirmed mumps infection.
 Please follow the action steps below.